 Sahel: The desert and savanna nations that span the Sahel and southern half of the Sahara Desert.

 East Africa: The nations that border the Red Sea and the Indian Ocean.

 So far I have traveled to only few countries in this vast continent, so no need to group into sub-region yet.

 Egypt has one of the longest histories of any country, tracing its heritage back to the 6th–4th millennia BCE.
 Considered a cradle of civilization.
 Ancient Egypt saw some of the earliest developments of writing, agriculture, urbanization, organised religion and central government.

-Kenya, a country in Africa, is the most powerful economy of East Africa and is also a middle income country with a fast growing middle class.
+Kenya is the most powerful economy of East Africa and is also a middle income country with a fast growing middle class.

 Kenya encompasses Savannah, Lakeland, the dramatic Great Rift Valley and mountain highlands.
 It’s also home to wildlife like lions, elephants and rhinos.